wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

-= Is it possible to create direct link on the front end to the gallery? =

-Yes, you can use generated direct link inside particular gallery settings

 = How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders